 When attendees are not busy studying, they can enjoy an exciting variety of social activities such as punting on the River Cam and cultural visits to Cambridge colleges, museums, art galleries and theatres, as well as excursions to London, Oxford and other famous attractions.

 A truly distinctive aspect of the Cambridge Dream programme is our integration of international students with British school students.
-We collaborate with schools in the Cambridge area to enable British students to join us in Girton College for the summer school.
-In 2018, we had over 90 students enrolled for either one or two weeks.
+We collaborate with schools in the Cambridge area to enable British students to join us for the summer school.
+In 2019, we had over 90 students enrolled for either one or two weeks.

 The British school students attend all the daytime workshops and lectures, working in mixed teams with our international participants, as well as joining in some evening activities and excursions.
 Integrated classes and activities are of significant benefit to all the participants, as both the local Cambridge students and overseas students gain from shared learning and increased cultural understanding.
 Of course, they also have lots of fun interacting in a variety of settings, from robotics and 3D printing to performing Shakespeare and Scottish dancing.